Table of Contents

 - On-Hold: The Job’s On-Hold status is set to On-Hold.
 (A status of “Some Operations On-Hold” does not qualify).
-Note: if on-hold jobs are scheduled, then they will be scheduled to start after the Hold-Until Date of each operation.
+Note: if on-hold jobs are scheduled, they will start after the Hold-Until Date of each operation.

 - Optimize Rule(s) to Use: This field specifies which sequencing rules to use during the optimization.

 - Use one Rule for all Resources: The optimize rule specified here will be used on all the resources during the optimization.
-This option can be used to easily experiment with different optimize rules without having to edit each resource`s rule.
+This option can be used to easily experiment with different optimized rules without editing each resource`s rule.

 - Use Normal Resource Rules: Use each resource’s “Normal Rule” during the optimization.
-Normal Rules represent the normal set of optimize rules that are used for normal operation of the resource.
+Normal Rules represent the normal set of optimizing rules used for the resource's normal operation.